Front Row Joe

-Front Row Joe is an animated anthropomorphic cat developed as the mascot for the American movie theater chain Cinemark Theatres in 1988.
-The mascot was created by the now-defunct animation studio Wilming Reams Animation in San Antonio, Texas.
+Front Row Joe is an animated character developed as the mascot and promotional character for the American movie theater chain Cinemark Theatres in 1988.
+The mascot was created by Willming-Reams Animation, an animation studio in San Antonio.
 He appeared in policy trailers and advertisements until he was retired in 1998 when Cinemark rebranded to an Art Deco design.
-The mascot returned in 2004 for Cinemark's 20th anniversary, and again in 2018.
+The mascot returned in 2004 for Cinemark's 20th anniversary before leaving in 2009, and again in 2018 with a significantly different look.
 He no longer appears in policy trailers, but still does appear in promotional advertisements and special events.

-Personality
+Character

-Front Row Joe appears as a popular, friendly, dancing and cool cat who is a theater-goer and appreciated by everyone except the antagonist Clyde.
-Joe obeys all of the rules and regulations listed.
+Joe is a anthropomorphic tabby cat that serves as both the protagonist of each animation and the primary example of an upstanding theater guest, following all the policies laid out in each of Cinemark's notices, and encouraging others such as Elton to follow.
+His reputation as such a guest lights up any part of the theater he's in, with Cinemark staff very happy to see him; in some cases, his positive behavior borders on the level of celebrity status (for example, laying out the red carpet for a limo carrying him).
+He loves going to the movies and has a great time with everyone by making sure they have a great time, too.